 Over the last decade or more, the Conservation Commission has done a significant amount of work with our partners to maintain and improve water quality in Idaho.

 The commission works on TMDL plans year-round to improve Idaho’s water quality as there is a backlog of Implementation Plans to prepare.
-Last year, the commission streamlined the planning process to reduce the time required to complete its work on TMDL plans — from 18 months per plan, to nine.
-Click here for TMDL Implementation Plans by region.
+See our latest Performance Measures Report for statistics on this program.

 By law, all 50 of the state’s soil and water conservation districts are required to develop five-year Antidegradation Plans that incorporate BMPs to reduce sediment runoff from agricultural and grazing activities on private lands.
 Please see the District Five-Year Plans for more detail.